monk-io/docs/docs/improve/k8s-migrate.md

 ## Using Inheritance to Spawn Multiple Copies of YELB

-Monk is very powerful.
+MonkOS is very powerful.
 We can spawn multiple instances of the same app via inheritence with existing Kits.

 ### Our Development Environment